Sekai Ninja Sen Jiraiya

 Jiraiya and the Ninja Olympiad (世界忍者戦ジライヤ, Sekai Ninja Sen Jiraiya) is a Japanese television series that aired on TV Asahi and its affiliates from January 24, 1988, to January 22, 1989, lasting 50 episodes.
 It was the seventh installment in Toei's Metal Hero Series franchise of live-action superhero shows and the last of the Showa era.
 The series centers around a young ninja master named Toha Yamaji, who must face numerous ninja masters from different parts of the world by donning a special armor to become his alter-ego Jiraiya.

-The English title given by Toei's international sales department is Ninja Olympiad, a reference to the Seoul Olympics & the Calgary Olympics that was held at the time the series was airing.
+The English title given by Toei's international sales department is Ninja Olympiad, a reference to the Seoul Olympics and the Calgary Olympics that was held at the time the series was airing.

 Story

 Tetsuzan Yamaji is the 34th grandmaster of the Togakure Ryū Ninpō, sworn to guard a stone tablet detailing the location of an artifact of untold power called the Pako which came to Earth.
 But a fallen disciple of Togakure Ryū Ninpō named Dokusai stole one-half of the tablet years prior and established the Sorcerers Clan to steal the rest.
-Besides his daughter Kei and her younger brother Manabu, Tetsuzan entrusts their clan's sacred duty to his adopted son Toha while bestowing the Jiraiya Suit that has been in their family for generations.
+Besides his daughter Kei and her younger brother Manabu, Tetsuzan entrusts their clan's sacred duty to make friends with Toha while bestowing the Jiraiya Suit that has been in their family for generations.
 As Jiraiya, Toha faces the Sorcerers Clan along with numerous ninjas gathering from around the world to acquire the Pako for their own agendas.